 Born on October 19, 1966, in Queens, New York, Jon Favreau went on to pursue a multidisciplinary career in film and television.
-He starred in and wrote the screenplay for the indie hit Swingers and later directed the films Made, Elf, Zathura and Cowboys & Aliens, as well as the blockbuster Iron Man and its sequels.
-He's also acted in an array of films, including The Replacements, Love & Sex and Identity Thief.
+He starred in and wrote the screenplay for the indie hit Swingers and later directed various films that include Elf, Zathura, Chef and The Jungle Book, as well as the blockbuster Iron Man and its sequel.
+He's also acted in an array of screen projects, such as The Replacements, Love & Sex and Identity Thief.

 Favreau eventually made his way to Hollywood, California, appearing in films like Folks!
-(1992) and Mrs. Parker and the Vicious Circle (1994), as well as on the popular television show Seinfeld.
+(1992) and Mrs. Parker and the Vicious Circle (1994), as well as on the popular TV show Seinfeld.

 In the summer of 2001, Jon Favreau made his feature film directorial debut with Made, a Mafioso comedy in which he co-starred once again with Vaughn.
 (The two would work together in additional films over the years, including 2006's The Break-Up and 2008's Four Christmases.)

 In November 2003, Favreau made his sophomore effort behind the camera with the holiday hit comedy Elf, starring Will Ferrell.
 Two years later, Favreau directed another big-screen project: the fantasy film Zathura, which showcased a magical board game and its far-flung effects.

 Favreau continued his TV work as well, serving as producer and host of Dinner for Five, an IFC program which premiered in 2002 and served up Hollywood insiders talking about the biz.
 The show was nominated for a 2005 Emmy Award for outstanding nonfiction series.